Ludwig Roth

 went on to work for NASA as an engineer, and ended his career as Associate Director of Marshall Space Flight Center.
 His son Volker worked for Boeing as Space Lab Design Manager.
-His grandson Karl Roth currently works for COLSA Corporation supporting International Space Station Payload Ground System Integration.
+His grandson, Karl Roth, currently works at Marshall Space Flight Center (MSFC) supporting International Space Station, Lunar Gateway and Artemis Missions, working Payload Ground System Integration and NASA/MSFC Ground Segment between the European Space Agency and the Canadian Space Agency.